gitjuba/javascript-roguelike/LOG.md

 Should probably store a flag indicating the splitting direction.
 Whenever we split a node, it creates a pending task to the phase of creating connecting corridors: At least one corridor has to connect two rooms on opposite sides of the splitting line...

 Am I making this more difficult than it should be?
 Just store the rooms in the space partition phase and connect the rooms using a similar algorithm as with the _random rooms_ generator?
+I want BSP style dungeons to be "cleaner" in the sense that there are not that many corridors crossing each other and running parallel.
+(On the other hand, the RR (Random Rooms) algorithm could also connect closest rooms)

 A simple way to keep track of the geometry is to store the location on screen of each node (top, left, widht, height).